 Sevenoaks District Council Local Enforcement Plan 1.
 INTRODUCTION Effective operation of the planning system depends on the ability to enforce against development carried out without planning permission and planning legislation gives District Councils powers to take action where necessary against development that does not have permission.
 The Government provides guidance to local authorities on enforcement in its National Planning Policy Framework.
 It says: Effective enforcement is important as a means of maintaining public confidence in the planning system.
 Enforcement action is discretionary, and local planning authorities should act proportionately in responding to suspected breaches of planning control.
 Local planning authorities should consider publishing a local enforcement plan to manage enforcement proactively, in a way that is appropriate to their area.
 This should set out how they will monitor the implementation of planning permissions, investigate alleged cases of unauthorised development and take action where it is appropriate to do so.
 The Government's Planning Practice Guidance also advocates the preparation of a local enforcement plan.
 This document is the Council's Local Enforcement Plan.
 It was adopted on [insert date].
-2. KEY PRINCIPLES OF THE ENFORCEMENT SERVICE Our approach to enforcement is based on the following key principles.
+2. KEY PRINCIPLES OF THE ENFORCEMENT SERVICE The Council's approach to enforcement is based on the following key principles. - We will ...investigate all complaints received about breaches of planning control () and aim to visit the site concerned within three working days. - We will ... give priority to the most serious complaints based on the degree of harm caused by the development subject of the complaint. - We will ... use our statutory powers to remove harmful development. - We will ... explore solutions to remove harm caused by unauthorised development. - We will ...keep complainants and those who are the subject of complaints informed throughout our investigations. - We will ...keep the identity of complainants confidential.